Importance sampling type estimators based on approximate marginal MCMC: Asymptotic variance and a central limit theorem

-\begin{remark} In case of reversible chains, the condition in Theorem \ref{thm:proper-clt-rev} \eqref{item:proper-kv} is essentially optimal, and the CLT relies on a result due to Kipnis and Varadhan \cite{kipnis-varadhan}.
+\begin{remark2} In case of reversible chains, the condition in Theorem \ref{thm:proper-clt-rev} \ref{item:proper-kv} is essentially optimal, and the CLT relies on a result due to Kipnis and Varadhan \cite{kipnis-varadhan}.
 The condition always holds when $(\Param_k)_{k\ge 1}$ is geometrically ergodic, for instance $(\Param_k)_{k\ge 1}$ is a random-walk Metropolis algorithm and $\approxdens$ is light-tailed \cite{jarner-hansen,roberts-tweedie}.
 In case $(\Param_k)_{k\ge 1}$ is sub-geometric, such as polynomial, extra conditions are required; see for instance \cite{jarner-roberts-heavytailed}.
-The condition \eqref{item:proper-mw} which applies for non-reversible chains is also nearly optimal, and relies on a result due to Maxwell and Woodroofe \cite{maxwell-woodroofe}.
-See also the review on Markov chain CLTs by Jones \cite{jones}. \end{remark}
+The condition \ref{item:proper-mw} applies for non-reversible chains, and relies on a result due to Maxwell and Woodroofe \cite{maxwell-woodroofe}.
+If there exists $g\in L^2(\pi_a)$ which solves the Poisson equation $g-Pg = \meanfunc_{\bar{f}}$, then \ref{item:proper-mw} holds, but this is not necessary.
+See also the review on Markov chain CLTs by Jones \cite{jones}. \end{remark2}